NicholasGomis/GuessThePokemon/README.md

 ## Purpose

-The goal of the project is to create a quiz game using the Pokemon characters from an API.
+The goal of the project is to create a quiz game using the Pokemon characters from the Pokemon API.
 The game should be able to display an image of a pokemon and the user attempt to identify the right answers using the given pokemon names.

-## MVP
+## MVP:
-- Fetch the Api and able to randomly display the Pokemon Image three randoma answers (1 right and 2 wrongs)
+- Fetch the Api and able to randomly display a Pokemon Image & three random answers (1 right and 2 wrongs).
+- The user should be able the user a GUI to pick the answers.
+- The game should be able to identify whether the user answer match with the image (correct answer)

+## Beyond MVP:
+- Should be able to count the number of rounds.
+- Should be able to track the number of correct answer.
+-  Should have a reset button to restart the game.

 ## Prototypes